Eugene-Gwebu/New-yoga-site/README.md

 * ### Unsolved Bugs
 * The navigation bar has a small mark in the middle that seems to be part of the <nav> element that turns the logo into a clickable link.

+## Deployment

+* I managed to deploy the website on github through the github pages section.
+* I chose to deploy the site through the main branch.